Are your Life Insurance policies in trust?

 Business Property Relief (BPR) was introduced in 1976, but over the past decade it has become an increasingly mainstream option.
 With the Inheritance tax allowance still stuck at £325,000 and house prices rising, more and more people are finding it can give them a way to reduce or eliminate the inheritance tax (IHT) bill their families are going to have to pay on their estate.

-Up until now it has been relatively unusual for people to use bare trusts, as discretionary trust offer the trustees significantly more control over the trust assets.
-However, now that a person is only allowed a lifetime limit equivalent to the Nil rate band before the total value of discretionary trusts they have settled in lifetime or on death are liable to a potential income tax charge on the 10 year anniversary bare trusts are likely to make a comeback.
+Up until now, it has been relatively unusual for people to use bare trusts, as discretionary trust offer the trustees significantly more control over the trust assets.
+Bare trusts are likely to make a comeback as the total value of discretionary trusts settled in a lifetime or on death is liable to a potential income tax charge on the tenth anniversary.